 Social Media Advertising

-Don’t be so quick to think SMM is the same as social media advertising (SMA).
-While both utilize social media, they’re very different.
-SMA in particular refers to the paid actions on social media, such as running ads.
+While both SMM and social media advertising (SMA) utilize social media, they’re very different.
+SMA, in particular, refers to paid actions on social media, such as ads.
 This can include anything from banner ads to native ads, and activities like boosting posts or campaigns.
-You can use paid social to promote content, increase the reach of your content, lead more visitors to your website, and convert those visitors into leads.
+You can use paid social to promote content, increase their reach, lead more visitors to other platforms, and convert them into leads.

 Neither one nor the other is better; both SMM and SMA serve their own purpose.
 SMM helps you build a community and foster relationships with current and potential customers over time.
 SMA puts your business in front of people who are looking for what you offer right now.
-Engaging in social media is key to rolling a digital marketing plan that’s successful in both the present moment and in the future.
+Engaging in both is a great way to roll out a new, successful digital marketing plan.

-This doesn’t just apply to your website, but it also applies to other things like your social media posts and your blog posts.
+This doesn’t just apply to your website, but it also applies to other things like your social and blog posts.
 Focusing on getting your SEO in order will likely attract more qualified leads, thus increasing revenue.
 Although this sounds like a fool-proof method to endless views and engagement, it’s important to note that SEO is a long-term strategy.
-It does require regular upkeep to maintain top rankings, but the results are well worth the investment for your business.
+It requires regular upkeep to maintain top rankings, but the results are well worth the investment for your business.

 If you do or don’t have a digital marketing plan already in place, it’s never too late to start now.
-No matter how in-depth you’ve gotten in your strategies, you can still implement any of these pieces along your digital marketing plan–now or in the future.
-Whether that means sending out a new email sequence or starting to advertise with Google, every effort counts.
-Equipping your digital marketing plan with powerful assets like these will only make it that much better.
-Luckily these defined elements make it easier to plan ahead and start executing strategies that actually yield results.
+Equipping your digital marketing plan with powerful assets will only make it that much better.
 By spending some extra time to formulate the perfect recipe for your business, you can expect a higher ROI, while attracting the right attention and customers to help you grow.